WHO OWNS THE BATTLESHIP?

 HOW IS THE BATTLESHIP SUPPORTED ANNUALLY?

 The state legislature established the Battleship as a self-supporting enterprise.
 Therefore, the Battleship receives no state or federal operating support.
 The Battleship’s $3 million annual operating budget derives from ticket and gift shop sales, space rentals, events, charitable donations, and corporate sponsors.
-Over one-quarter million visitors explore the Battleship or visit Battleship Park each year.
+About one-quarter million visitors explore the Battleship or visit Battleship Park each year.

 WHAT PAST CAPITAL PROJECTS HAVE BEEN COMPLETED AND HOW ARE THEY FUNDED?